Riding the Trend or Protecting Profits | Zai Lab Limited (ZLAB)

 ZLAB’s Market Performance

-ZLAB stocks went up by 15.02% for the week, with a monthly drop of -7.30% and a quarterly performance of -7.32%, while its annual performance rate touched -47.33%.
-The volatility ratio for the week stands at 7.24% while the volatility levels for the past 30 days are set at 7.57% for Zai Lab Limited.
-The simple moving average for the period of the last 20 days is 4.96% for ZLAB stocks with a simple moving average of -7.97% for the last 200 days.
+ZLAB stocks went up by 37.30% for the week, with a monthly jump of 27.77% and a quarterly performance of 27.61%, while its annual performance rate touched -22.00%.
+The volatility ratio for the week stands at 10.59% while the volatility levels for the past 30 days are set at 8.02% for Zai Lab Limited.
+The simple moving average for the period of the last 20 days is 25.08% for ZLAB stocks with a simple moving average of 14.23% for the last 200 days.

 Analysts’ Opinion of ZLAB